-A new name can be set in FS Exports, and the associated path value can be set in agreement with the values set earlier in parts 1 and 2.
+When the new name is set in Filesystem exports, the associated path value can be set in agreement with the values set earlier in parts 1 and 2.

-In cmgui the configuration change is done via the FS Exports tab.
-In cmsh this can be set from within the fsexports submode.
+If using cmsh instead of Bright View, then the change can be carried out from within the fsexports submode.
 Section 3.10.1 of the Administrator Manual gives more detail on similar examples of how to add such filesystem exports.